-Homemade salad dressing is so easy to make and even more delicious to eat!
-It can be paired with multiple different foods.
+Homemade salad dressing is so easy to make and even more delicious to eat.
+It can be paired with multiple different foods and is not just for your salads.
 You won’t be disappointed with how well this turns out!

 The other stuff at the store is just maple flavored water and won’t give you the robust flavor and texture that a good salad dressing has.